MAC Alert FAQs

 - Opportunities (Job Postings) -- Information on a job opportunity

 These alerts are restricted to approved members based on job role and organization type.
-Alerts submitted in these categories are NOT retained in the MAC community and responses go directly to the poster and not to the MAC community.
 Members wanting access to these categories must apply and meet the board-approved criteria.

 - MATCH -- Message reporting a specific fraud incident and coded with a MATCH reason code